coreexplorer-org/coreexplorer-org.github.io/_posts/2025-05-04-preparing-core-explorer-for-some-more-attention.md

 # An Introductory Look at Our Tools for Exploring the Bitcoin Repository

+You can read the [About](/_tabs/about.md) page.

+## But what else?

-At coreexplorer.org, we've been diligently working on tools to provide insights into the Bitcoin repository, fostering transparency and encouraging community involvement.
+At coreexplorer.org, we've been working on tools to provide insights into the Bitcoin repository, fostering transparency and encouraging community involvement.
 Today, we'd like to give you a detailed look at the three codebases we've developed so far: Repo Explorer, Vibe Explorer, and RepEx.
 Each of these tools serves a unique purpose and contributes to our overarching goal of creating a comprehensive repository exploration experience.

 ## Repo Explorer: Harnessing GitHub API Data